MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/aad-account.md

 ### Associate Azure Active Directory with your _Microsoft Edge Program account_

-In order to add users to your _Microsoft Edge Program account_, and to manage those users in that account, you must first associate your _Microsoft Edge Program account_ with your organization's Azure Active Directory tenant (Azure AD tenant).
+To be able to add users to your _Microsoft Edge Program account_, and to manage those users in that account, you must first associate your _Microsoft Edge Program account_ with your organization's Azure Active Directory tenant (Azure AD tenant).
 If your organization already uses Office 365 or other business services from Microsoft, you already have an Azure AD tenant.
 Otherwise, you can create a new Azure AD tenant for free.

 For more information, see the section [Create a brand new Azure AD to associate with your Partner Center account][AssociateAzureADPCnew] in the article _Associate Azure Active Directory with your Partner Center account_.

 For more information, see [Associate Azure Active Directory with your Partner Center account][AssociateAzureADPC].
 Associating an Azure AD tenant with a Microsoft Edge Program account at Partner Center works the same way as associating a tenant with the Windows apps developer program.